 The ICFF also provides the Club Division Football community with a sophisticated and objective National Rankings system, and a forum in which to remain current on national club football news.

 In 2012 the ICFF was able to bring Club Division teams their first true Bowl experience, with the 2012 Jostens Canton Bowl, where players had the opportunity to visit the Pro Football Hall of Fame and enjoyed having their photos taken at the stadium on game day with the Heisman Trophy.
-This year's game was viewed by large numbers of fans via streaming online video, and plans for next year include increased media coverage and possibly a cable TV broadcast.
+The 2013 game was an epic snow battle viewed by large numbers of fans via streaming online video, and plans for next year include increased media coverage and possibly a cable TV broadcast.